The Claremont Infant Study Center (Baby Lab)

 The center is directed by Dr. David Moore.
 Dr. Moore earned his Ph.D. at Harvard University and has studied infant development for eighteen years.
 He is currently professor of Psychology at Pitzer College.
 To read more about Dr. Moore, see his faculty profile.

 We are currently seeking babies between the ages of 2 and 5 months to help us with our research.
-If you are an interested parent, you can call us, email us, or fill out our online form to let us know you are interested.
+If you are an interested parent, you can call us, email us or fill out the online interest form.